For your next Indian getaway, indulge in a different kind of hospitality experience: book a stay at a family-run guesthouse.

 © 28 Kothi

 When in the bustling heart of the Pink City, wend your way to the exquisite 28 Kothi.
-Though the guesthouse made its debut just last year, it’s already been singled out by the likes of Conde Nast Traveller and Elle as one of Rajasthan’s hottest new addresses.
+Though the guesthouse made its debut just last year, it’s already been singled out by the likes of Conde Nast traveler and Elle as one of Rajasthan’s hottest new addresses.
 It helps that it has Jaipur heritage in its DNA; its owner is Munnu Kasliwal, who is also a jewellery designer at the city’s legendary Gem Palace.
 In lieu of overstated opulence, however, the hotel’s chic interior is all soothing neutrals and sun-drenched terraces interspersed by eye-catching pops of color.

 Philipkutty’s Farm, Kottyam